DanielVenera/data_scientist/readme.md

-Tu trouveras ici mes deux exercices pour le projet Data Scientist !
+The Hacking Project Week 2

-Bonne correction ! :)
+Data Scientist exercises in Ruby